jadecobra/python_tdd_exercises/source/classes.rst

 * how to view the :ref:`attributes<AttributeError>` and :ref:`methods<what is a function?>` of a class
 * classes can be defined

-  - with parentheses stating what :ref:`object<classes>` the class inherits from
+  - with parentheses stating what :ref:`object<what is a class?>` the class inherits from
-  - with parentheses without stating what :ref:`object<classes>` the class inherits from
+  - with parentheses without stating what :ref:`object<what is a class?>` the class inherits from
   - without parentheses
   - pass_ is a placeholder

-* classes by default inherit from the :ref:`object<classes>` class, because in each of the tests, whether the parent is stated or not, each class I defined is an ``instance`` of an :ref:`object<classes>`
+* classes by default inherit from the :ref:`object<what is a class?>` class, because in each of the tests, whether the parent is stated or not, each class I defined is an ``instance`` of an :ref:`object<what is a class?>`

 .. attention:: :PEP:`Zen of Python <20>`

-  I prefer to use the explicit form of class definitions with the parent :ref:`object<classes>` in parentheses, from the :PEP:`Zen of Python <20>`:
+  I prefer to use the explicit form of class definitions with the parent :ref:`object<what is a class?>` in parentheses, from the :PEP:`Zen of Python <20>`:
   ``Explicit is better than implicit``

 ----